 What to Serve with Green Goddess Stuffed Mushrooms

-A great side dish or keto snack, these little gems are addictive!
+A great side dish or keto snack, this keto stuffed mushrooms recipe is addictive!
 I like to serve on pretty serving plates that come in a variety of sizes for a nice presentation.

 You can enjoy them as a snack, as an appetizer, or as a part of a meal.
 Mushrooms go amazingly well with grilled steaks, so give them a try the next time you’re grilling!